 In the early 1960s, the fearless Stan Lee endowed his Marvel superheroes with personality, not just superpowers.
 Until then, the typical heroes of DC Comics were characters without imperfections or personal crises, unlike his heroes who had human weaknesses and personal problems, as for example: the Peter Parker (Spiderman), that worried about the dandruff in his hair and was filled with fear of dating.
 His evil characters were also a enormous complexity and unrivaled of psychological confusion.

 Marvel' stories taught that even superheroes such as Spider-Man and Captain America have problems with self-esteem and relationship crises with women, just like we humans do.
 And they did not live 24 hours a day in a fancy dress.
+Through the sincerity of characters such as Spider-Man, Thor, Iron Man and others, we learn that human nature also has a dark side.

 The way he did things at Marvel was to develop a story with an artist and then write a synopsis.
 After the cartoonist drew the storyboards, Lee filled the speech balloons, and the captions.
 This process became known as "The Marvel Method."